satie/eve-elk/README.md

 # Evebox Setup

-This document describes how to setup Evebox with Elasticsearch and Logstash on a CentOS server to index Suricata events.
+This document describes how to setup Evebox with Elasticsearch, Logstash and Kibana in docker containers on a CentOS server to index Suricata events.

 ## Requirements